Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Added: More audio messages for written kbTell messages, by lelik
 - Changed: New mash class for spawning mash, by lelik
 - Changed: Updated occupy house scripts, by longtimegamer
+- Added: You'll now also see friendly AI units names above their heads when with ai is enabled
 - And more optimizations and cosmetic changes

 3.99s